chhoumann/quickadd/docs/docs/QuickAddAPI.md

 # QuickAdd API

+The API is an interface accessible from scripts, macros and choices.

+As of v0.8.0, the API is available for public consumption from just `app.plugins.plugins.quickadd.api`.<br/>
+This means you can use the API methods found below in your Dataviewjs scripts, Templater scripts, and so on.

 ### `inputPrompt(header: string, placeholder?: string, value?: string): Promise<string>`
 Opens a prompt that asks for an input.
 Returns a string with the input.